 A replacement badge can be obtained at any registration area for $2.

-Participants must be at least 14 years old by the last day of the program.
+Participants must be at least 14 years of age by December 31 of the program year.

 Unfortunately, we do not make exceptions to the age requirement.
-Youth must be age 14 by the last day of the program.
+Youth must be age 14 by the last day of the program year.

 Please see the parking page for details.

 Class Schedule Booklet